Ralim/IronOS/Documentation/Temperature.md

 This is why sometimes the temperature may flick around a little during use but the tip temperature itself is quite stable.
 The thermal mass of the tip smooths these small amounts out nicely for the user.
 Though seeing larger jumps on some tips than others _may_ indicate that the tip does not have optimal internal thermal bonding between the heater coil and the tip itself.

 The firmware uses the theory that these irons are more towards the power users territory than most, so it tries to not hide the actual temperature.
 What some soldering iron controllers do is that they hide the actual measurement once you are within a certain tolerance of this.
-For example, on a digital Weller unit Ralim has to hand, if set to 350C, it will regulate to within around +-3 C but not indicate you are outside of this bad until you exceed +-5C.
-This gives the illusion that it's holding the temperature perfectly when in actuality it's moving around as well.
+For example, on a digital Weller unit Ralim has to hand, if set to 350 °C, it will regulate to within around +-3 °C but not indicate you are outside of this bad until you exceed +-5 °C. This gives the illusion that it's holding the temperature perfectly when in actuality it's moving around as well.

 Given enough time (3-5 seconds) with no external cooling, the inside and outside temperatures of the tip will be equal.
 When testing the tip temperature accuracy try to allow time for the system to stabilise.